khanlou/MandrillTransport-CakePHP/README.md

 Usage is based on the `CakeEmail` class and specification.

+To use, import the `CakeEmail` class:

+	App::uses('CakeEmail', 'Network/Email');

+and use it like so when you want to send an email.

 	$email = new CakeEmail();
 	$email->config('mandrill');
 	$email->from('noreply@yourapp.com');
 	$email->to('email@domain.com');
 	$email->subject('Subject for Email');
 	$result = $email->send('Here is some test content for the email.');

 The `$result` object will contain information about the success or failure of the message sending.

 It's very simple right now and doesn't support anything more complex, like multiple recipients or attachments.